-- 1. Court personnel will electronically file all orders and notices entered by the court.
-An order signed, entered and noticed electronically has the same force and effect of a traditional paper copy of the order signed and entered conventionally. - 2.
-The court will fax or mail copies of orders entered electronically to pro se parties who are not registered participants of the CM/ECF System.
+1. The assigned judge or the Clerk's office shall electronically file all signed orders.
+Any order signed electronically has the same force and effect as if the judge's signature was affixed to a paper copy of the order and it had been entered on the docket conventionally.

+2. The court will fax or mail copies of orders entered electronically to pro se parties who are not registered participants of the CM/ECF System.